PlantingSun/Quata/README.md

 # Quata
-QUAdruped robot with delTA
+QUAdruped robot with delTA.

---quata1.0 is a one-legged robot to test
+quata1.0 is a one-legged robot to test